Breaking Down a Slip ad Fall Accident

 - Reasonable care.
 You must prove that the store, business, or property owner failed to implement reasonable care in maintaining or operating the property.
 The court decides what is reasonable in each case based on the evidence.
 For example, is it reasonable to think that a store should clean up a spill in the main walkway within 3 hours?

 - Prove cause.
 The third component is proving that the business or property owner caused the injury because they didn’t use reasonable care to maintain their property.

-All states have what is called a statute of limitations (a law limiting the amount time someone has to make a claim or file a criminal charge).
+All states have what is called a statute of limitations (a law limiting the amount of time someone has to make a claim or file a criminal charge).
 For slip-and-fall cases, the statute of limitations is four years from the date of the injury.
-After that time, the injured party cannot start a suit against an at fault party.
-For more information on Florida statute of limitations, visit this site.
+After that time, the injured party cannot start a suit against an at-fault party.
+For more information on the Florida statute of limitations, visit this site.

 Comparative negligence is a legal term that is used when deciding if a person who was injured in a slip-and-fall-type accident was completely, or partially, at fault for the injuries they obtained.
 Different states follow different rules when the claimant is deemed partially at fault for the accident.
 In Florida, the injured person’s compensation is reduced by a percentage equal to the percentage that the accident was their fault.
 This percentage is decided by a jury, based on a predetermined formula.

 Depending on where the accident occurred, there are differences in the way the case will proceed.
 Commercial properties, residential properties, and government properties are the three most common.